Home Staging and Interior Decorating are two design industry terms that are often used.

 There are many courses available, both online and at your local college, that will give you a good grounding in design techniques.

 With so much crossover between home staging and interior decorating, there’s little need to decide what road to go down initially.
-Developing a good understanding of color, lighting, and the best ways to use different materials will all put you in good stead whichever design career path you choose.
+Developing a good understanding of color, lighting, and the best ways to use different materials will all put you in good standing whichever design career path you choose.
 And of course, these are all incredibly useful skills that you can put into use in your own home, whether you’re creating the perfect retreat or you’re looking to maximize the returns on your investment property.